-I am a computational social scientist.
-I use large-scale online experiments, network analysis, machine learning, and computational modeling to study fundamental social phenomena such as cooperation, contagion, segregation, and inequality.
-In my work, I focus on identifying social mechanisms and accounting for complex dynamics.
+I am a computational social scientist, with a PhD in Sociology.
+I use large-scale online experiments, network analysis, machine learning, and computational modeling to study fundamental social phenomena such as cooperation, contagion, segregation, and inequality in human and human-machine networks and communities.

 For more information, please see my CV or read my PhD dissertation.